SEC charges Cantor Fitzgerald, led by Trump's Commerce pick, with breaking securities laws

 Get updates on what's happening in Boston to your inbox.
 Sign up for our >News Headlines newsletter.

-The firm did not admit or deny the charges, which relate to certain antifraud and proxy provisions of federal securities laws.

-It was unclear Thursday night whether the Trump transition vetting team was aware of the SEC's investigation of Cantor when the president-elect said he would nominate Lutnick to serve as secretary of Commerce.
+It was unclear Thursday night whether the Trump transition vetting team was aware of the SEC investigation of Cantor when the president-elect said he would nominate Lutnick to serve as secretary of Commerce.

-The SEC in order released Thursday found that Cantor caused two blank-check companies, which are also known as SPACs, to falsely deny in regulatory filings having had contact or substantive discussions with potential merger targets before those SPACs' initial public offerings.
+An SEC order released Thursday found that Cantor caused two blank-check companies, which are also known as SPACs, to falsely deny in regulatory filings having had contact or substantive discussions with potential merger targets before those SPACs' initial public offerings.

 SPACs are shell companies that have no underlying business before they potentially merge with a target company that has business operations.

-The two SPACs controlled by a team of Cantor executives raised $750 million from investors in IPOs before they merged with smart-glass maker View and Satellogic, the satellite imagery and geospatial data, company, the SEC said.
+The two SPACs controlled by a team of Cantor executives raised $750 million from investors in IPOs before they merged with View Inc. and Satellogic, the SEC said.

 The SEC said that the team of Cantor executives and employees of Cantor subsidiaries searched for potential companies for the two SPACs to merge with, and had "substantive discussions" with potential targets.
 Those discussions occurred before the blank-check companies were registered and began their IPOs.